cdeanj/nextflow-tychus/README.md

 [SPAdes](https://github.com/ablab/spades) | `Used to produce assembly contigs.` [Trimmomatic](https://github.com/timflutre/trimmomatic) | `Used for the removal of adapter sequences and low quality base pairs.`
-[Velvet](https://github.com/dzerbino/velvet) | `Used to produce assembly contigs.` [VelvetOptimiser](https://github.com/tseemann/VelvetOptimiser) | `Used to optimize parameter values for the Velvet assembler.`
+[Velvet](https://github.com/dzerbino/velvet) | `Used to produce assembly contigs.`

 ------------